Hire Me

 Some other things I've done:

 With the advent of AI coding tools I've been testing them out to improve my productivity, mostly Claude Code.
 It's been very helpful at answering syntax questions and creating boilerplate functions to e.g. call a certain API, and has definitely sped me up significantly on those tasks.
-But I've found it mostly useless for more complex problem-solving, and thus have stopped using it for core programming tasks, as I think it slows me down.
+But I've found it mostly useless for more complex problem-solving, and thus have stopped using it for core programming tasks.

 Most of my experience is with core web technologies like CSS and Javascript/Node.js, but I've fiddled with some others as well.
 I wrote a simple Minecraft mod in Java for a video I was producing, used some SQL on the back-end of RulesGuru, helped a friend pass his course on C (claims he wouldn't have been able to pass without my guidance), and I'm currently working on a computer game in GDScript.